BinomialLLC/basis_universal/README.md

 WebGL Examples
 --------------

-The 'WebGL' directory contains four simple WebGL demos that use the transcoder and compressor compiled to [WASM](https://webassembly.org/) with [emscripten](https://emscripten.org/).
+The 'WebGL' directory contains several simple WebGL demos that use the transcoder and compressor compiled to [WASM](https://webassembly.org/) with [emscripten](https://emscripten.org/).
 These demos are online [here](https://subquantumtech.com/uastchdr2/).
 See more details in the readme file [here](webgl/README.md).

 ![Screenshot of 'texture' example running in a browser.](webgl/texture_test/preview.png)
 ![Screenshot of 'gltf' example running in a browser.](webgl/gltf/preview.png)